 One of my favorite places is South Cumberland State Park.
 The trail to Sycamore Falls is the first ‘long’ trail (3 MILES!)
 I ever hiked alone with my kids.
 Fiery Gizzard is in my top five trails.
-I have camped and backpacked there for 15 years and still have not tired of the area-or even seen it all.
+I have camped and backpacked there for nearly 20 years and still have not tired of the area-or even seen it all.

 90 miles of hiking trails meander through valley floors, up canyon walls (called ‘gulfs’ locally), across plateaus and along creeks, past waterfalls and to overlooks that are some of the best in the southeast.
 Hikers, climbers, swimmers, wildflower and mushroom fans, photographers, campers, backpackers and history buffs will all find something to do at this fabulous state park.

 While there are plenty of challenging trails, there are gentle ones as well, suitable for an easy stroll or a walk with small children.
 A stop at the visitor center is a perfect introduction to the area.
 Pick up maps, look through the interpretive center and talk to one of the staff.
 There’s a movie of the area available for watching, a huge topographic map that shows the trails and campsites as they snake around the plateaus and gulfs.
 The rangers often have programs going on, ranging from a snake talk at the visitor center to a run along one of the trails.
 One of our favorites is canoeing at Grundy Lake, especially the sunrise or sunset paddles.
 Check out their upcoming events here or follow them on Facebook.

 I can’t say much about the park that has not already been written elsewhere.

 So, I will simply share a few ideas for exploring the area with children.
 There are 4 posts total and doing everything in each section will cover the entire park, other than just a few bits and pieces!

 A 3 day/2 night trip with young kids (up to 6 years old)